thales-markets/thales-improvement-proposals/TIPs/TIP-13.md

 * Winners split the pot and can claim sUSD directly from the contract.
 * Thales Royale is now a seasonal event and users can navigate through past seasons.
 By default the current season is presented.
 * A “Thales Royale Event” describes the entirety of the sign-up phase, all 6 rounds (or less if all or all but 1 player gets eliminated before the end of round 6) and the final conclusion of the winner(s).

+### Updated format (v1.1)

+Based on discussions and [community feedback](https://discord.com/channels/906484044915687464/939095931490549800) we added two points:

+* Adding possibility for a player to choose default position on a first round (UP or DOWN)
+* Adding possibility for owner of a contract to sign in players which didn't choose a position at first season first round

 ## Configurable Variables